TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```scratch
 [enable v] collision response for body [body] :: #0fbd8c
 ```
-This block allows you to control whether a body responds to collision forces.
-By default, all bodies have collision, but you can disable it.
-Bodies won't collide with others, but they'll react to external forces like gravity and manual pushes and retain collision detection.
-This opens up endless possibilities.
-For instance, you could create an invisible block that doesn't collide with other bodies solely for collision detection, like a “trigger volume” in other game engines, for example when a player enters a certain area.
+This block controls whether a body responds to collision forces.
+By default, all bodies participate in collisions, but this can be disabled.
+When disabled, a body will no longer physically collide with others, while still responding to external forces such as gravity or manual impulses and still reporting collision events.
+This enables patterns like invisible, zero-mass bodies used purely for detection, similar to trigger volumes in other game engines that detect when a player enters a defined area.

 ```scratch
 <is body [body] touching body [body 2]? :: #0fbd8c>